bskaplou/qmk_companion_app/README.md

 - Activate pointer layout
 - Move pointer to start location
-- Push and hold button 1/2
+- Push and hold button 1 or 2
 - Move pointer to end position
-- Release button 1/2
+- Release button 1 or 2

 Same as with traditional mouse.